 - Since their religions would develop separately, their beliefs would differ from those of their neighboring cultures.

 - Further, with the passage of time, these multiple religions would each subdivide into many different denominations, sects, and traditions.

 At some time, which might be called "T1," the societies would develop radio, and start broadcasting radio signals.
 Some radio signals would radiate into space, and might be detectable elsewhere in the universe.
 For humans on Earth, the first broadcasting station went online about 1910 CE in California.
+The group that maintains this web site is located in Kingston, Ontario Canada which is also the location of CFRC, at Queen's University.
+They started broadcasting in 1922.
 Broadcasting became widespread by the year 1920 CE.
 One might select the year 1915 as the Earth's date for "T1."

 If the interval were a similar amount on another planet, then radio signals from the planet would only be transmitted for an infinitesimal fraction of the total history of the species of intelligent life.
 Similarly, the interval of time that the intelligent species on another planet had developed scientific knowledge so that they could detect signals from the first planet would be an infinitesimal fraction of the lifetime of their species.
 The chances that the development of intelligent life on two planets would be synchronized so closely that one species could detect the other is extremely small.
 Thus, when species on different planets may have developed the technology to seek out radio transmissions on other planets, there might be none to detect.